School-of-Code-HQ/importing-and-exporting-modules/README.md

 ## 🔥 Bonus tasks

 1. Create another function in `bootcamper.js` named `pickRandomBootcamper`.
-This function should take in your `bootcamperData` as an argument and return one bootcamper chosen at random.
-Import this function in `app.js` and log out a randomly picked bootcamper to the console.
+This function should take in your `bootcamperData` as an argument and return one randomly chosen Bootcamper.
+Import this function in `app.js` and log out a randomly chosen bootcamper to the console.

-2. In your pairs, ask each other the following interview questions:
+2. Now In your pairs, ask each other the following interview questions:

 - What is Node.js?
 - What problems does Node.js solve?
 - What are some differences between Node.js and the browser?
 - What are modules and why are they useful?

-Use the `pickRandomBootcamper` function to determine who goes first and keep practicing until you both are satisfied with how you're articulating your answers.
+Use your `pickRandomBootcamper` function to determine who goes first, and keep practising until you both are satisfied with how you're articulating your answers.